If you can’t find the answer to the question you’re looking for below, reach out and we’ll be happy to help.

 We aim to fix all bugs during the pre-launch and 30-days following the site’s live date.
 Any bugs that arise after 30-days will require engaging with our team on an hourly basis to fix the issue.
 For any website update, improvement, or fix requests, please click here.

-New scope can take several forms that include:
+Additional scope can take several forms such as:

 In general, the internet changes on a daily basis, and we recommend quarterly updates to assure that your site is secure and functioning up to its potential.